 Protect Your Rights as a Father: Talk to an Attorney Today

-Just because expectant fathers don't physically carry their child to term doesn't mean they don't have certain rights with respect to the child's welfare.
+The law addresses fathers' rights, before birth and after, with respect to the child's welfare.
 Protect your child's interests, and your rights as a father, by talking to an attorney.
 Get started today by contacting an experienced family law attorney near you.